Some military created "sedition" between Sudan and Qatar: Hemetti

-May 25, 2020 (KHARTOUM) - The deputy head of the Sovereign Council Mohamed Hamdan Dagalo "Hemetti" said some members of the former Transitional Military Council (TMC) created sedition between Sudan and Qatar when they rejected a visit of the Qatari foreign minister.
+May 25, 2020 (KHARTOUM) - The deputy head of the Sovereign Council Mohamed Hamdan Dagalo "Hemetti" said some members of the former Transitional Military Council (TMC) caused sedition between Sudan and Qatar pointing they incited to reject a visit of the Qatar foreign minister while encouraging him to come.

 In an interview with Sudan 24 TV channel, on Sunday, Hemetti said that they decided to refuse to receive the Qatari foreign minister in April 2019 because he had arrived without their knowledge in the country.